SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQ_DCP.md

 ### Can I subscribe to DataMiner, including STaaS, using my own Microsoft Azure Marketplace credit balance?

-Yes, you can subscribe directly through Microsoft Marketplace.
+Yes, you can subscribe directly through the Azure Marketplace.
 If interested, please get in touch with your [sales representative](https://community.dataminer.services/get-in-touch/sales-team/).

 ## Features